 Currently, the Company's stores are concentrated in the metropolitan area and the central region of the country, which makes the operational, administrative and distribution control of these units more efficient.
-Three stores are located in the northwest region of the country (in Los Cabos, B.C.S.) and eight stores in the western region.
+Four stores are located in the northwest region of the country (in Los Cabos, B.C.S.) and eight stores in the western region.
 The products to those stores are supplied from two sources.
 The first from the center of the country and the second from the Tijuana/San Diego border to achieve an efficient supply through various routes for the stores in Baja California.
 The rest of the stores are supplied from our distribution center in Mexico City.
-The Company has two CEDIS, one owned and the other leased in Mexico City and Guadalajara respectively, which cover the needs of all its stores, including surplus supply capacity to cover the growth in stores that the Company expects in the coming years.
+The Company has three CEDIS, two owned in Mexico City and Nuevo León and the other leased in Guadalajara, which cover the needs of all its stores, including surplus supply capacity to cover the growth in stores that the Company expects in the coming years.

-During 2020, the Company had management personnel with an average of 20 years of experience in the commercial sector.
+During 2022,2021 and 2020, the Company had management personnel with an average of 20 years of experience in the commercial sector.
 It also has operating personnel with extensive knowledge and experience.